pareshg18/Customer-Segmentation/README.md

 ![data](https://user-images.githubusercontent.com/45079009/84124483-24087280-a9f0-11ea-9b6c-75ac28f26589.PNG)

-# Feature Engineering
+# RFM (Recency, Frequency and Monetary Value) Variables

-The data set did not include any demographic information of the customers, so i came up with new metrics to segment them!
+As previously mentioned, the data did not include any demographic information of the customers, so using the new metrics to segment!

-I used the RFM model.
-I calculated 3 different scores for each customer:

 #1.
 RECENCY -- How recently has the customer made his/her purchase?
 #2.
 FREQUENCY -- How frequent is the customer?
 How many purchases over the given time frame?